Mankell Family History

 The undersigned, a majority of the legal voters of the territory to be affected thereby, do hereby petition your honorable body to organize a new school district to be comprised of the following described territory, to wit: In the town of Norway Lake, sections 19, 20, 21, 28, 29, 30, 31, 32, 33, in township 121, range, 35, or the southwest quarter of the above named township containing nine (9) square miles.
 Dated at Norway Lake this 26th day of February, 1868. (note: At the time, this area was in Norway Lake Township.
 Lake Andrew Township was created in 1872)

 For the first months, 17 school children met at the Mankell homestead, in a dug out west of the farmhouse.
 This location was temporary until a wooden building was completed.
 In 1869 the school was moved to its first wooden structure--a log building located about 3/4 miles south of the Mankell homestead.
 The district used this 16x20 feet log building for 12 years.
 Its location was about 1/2 mile west of what is now the intersection of County Roads 29 and 5.
-In about 1881 the school moved to a small frame building knewly erected on the northeast corner of the Highway 5 and Highway 29 intersection, on the John Nelson farm.
-In 1912 the school moved again to its final school building (which exists today), located at the SE corner of the 29/5 intersection.
+In about 1881 the school moved to a small frame building newly erected on the northeast corner of the Highway 5 and Highway 29 intersection, on the John Nelson farm.
+Here are the 1900 boundaries of District 25, delineated in the 1900 Plat Map of Lake Andrew Township.
+In 1912 the school moved again to its final school building (which exists today at a new location one mile north), located at the SE corner of the 29/5 intersection.
 Local elementary-aged children attended this school until the New London-Spicer School District absorbed the area country schools in the early 1960s.
 (Older youth were already attending high school in New London and Spicer.)

 1905 plat map of Lake Andrew Township.

-Green lines mark portions of Sections 17 and 22 in the district (this is a guess.)
+Green lines mark portions of Sections 17 and 22 in the district (approximate)

 Red numbers indicate the locations of the school.